 The Australian government is dedicated to eradicating the country’s skills shortage.
 A critical part of the plan is to provide a variety of funding options and incentives for students of all ages.
 There are a number of government funded courses available from TAFE institutes and universities across Australia.
-Many of the options are related to business.
-For example, government funded courses in QLD include Certificate IV in Small Business Management, government funded courses in NSW include Diploma of Project Management, and government funded courses in Victoria include Certificate III in Business Administration.
-Business subjects also comprise the bulk of government funded online courses, which may be more convenient for people who have already got full-time or part-time jobs.
-You can contact learning institutions to find out whether you’re eligible for a government funded course.
+Many of these are typically at a Diploma level or above, however, there are a number of options and assistance packages available for qualifications in a Certificate level.

 - Australian Apprenticeships Incentives Program: Provides incentives for existing worker traineeships, and traineeships for new entrants.
 New entrant incentives are marginally greater than those for existing workers.

-- User Choice: Provides funding and incentives to Registered Training Organisations (RTOs) cross Australia.
+- User Choice: Provides funding and incentives to Registered Training Organisations (RTOs) (Queensland)

 - Investing in Experience – Skills Recognition and Training: Provides funding to mature students (over 50 years old) and allows mature workers to upgrade their skills to Advanced Diplomas.